Passive Aggressive Behavior

 - Hints of being overworked and overburdened, but when help is offered, it seems no tasks can be delegated and no advice seems to alleviate the burdened feeling.

-- Hints of being controlled by other people’s demands, even when the person had originally offered the help or could withdrawal at any time.
+- Hints of being controlled by other people’s demands, even when the passive-aggressive person had originally offered the help, or could withdraw at any time.